Amy Mastura: Other ventures

 Besides singing and acting, Mastura also played her role as the product endorser and spokesperson where she has become the endorser for several products such as Quaker Oat, Omega watch, Cif, Maggi Cukup Rasa and other products.

 Personal life

 Throughout her career, Amy Mastura has been known as a very disciplined artist and free from gossip.

-She married with her longtime friend who is also an oil rig engineer, Alvin Tham Suffian on 1 July 2000 and they have two daughters, Adriana and Adalia.
+She married her longtime friend who is also an oil rig engineer, Alvin Tham Suffian on 1 July 2000 and they have two daughters, Adriana and Adalia.
 Their marriage was held in Ipoh, Perak and dubbed as the "Wedding of the Year".
-She also has a family ties with international football player, Nazmi Faiz.
+She also has family ties with international football player, Nazmi Faiz.